-- · Total traffic lanes: 3 lanes or fewer. - Posted speed limit: 30 mph or slower. - Average daily traffic: 9,000 vehicles or fewer. - Parking turnover: infrequent. - Bike lane obstruction: likely to be infrequent. - Where a separated bike lane or sidepath is infeasible or undesirable.
+- Total traffic lanes: 3 lanes or fewer. - Posted speed limit: 30 mph or slower. - Average daily traffic: 9,000 vehicles or fewer. - Parking turnover: infrequent. - Bike lane obstruction: likely to be infrequent. - Where a separated bike lane or sidepath is infeasible or undesirable.

-- Minimum buffered bike lane width, exclusive of buffer, is 4 feet with a parking-adjacent buffer and 5 feet with a travel-lane-adjacent buffer or where bike lane is adjacent to curb.
-Desirable width is 6 feet. - 2 Buffers should be broken along curbside parking to allow cars to cross the bike lane.
+- 1 Minimum buffered bike lane width, exclusive of buffer, is 4 feet with a parking-adjacent buffer and 5 feet with a travel-lane-adjacent buffer or where bike lane is adjacent to curb.
+Desirable width is 6 feet. - 2 Buffers should be broken along curbside parking to allow cars to cross the bike lane. - AASHTO.
+Guide for the Development of Bicycle Facilities.
+2012.

 3 Minimum buffer width is 2 feet.
-There is no maximum.
+There is no

+maximum.
 Diagonal crosshatching should be used for buffers less than 3 feet wide.
 Chevron crosshatching should be used for buffers greater than 3 feet.